 Feel free to leave any questions or comments in the comment section below or contact me via my Contact Me page.

-The next part of this series will deal with my pre-operative appointments and the day of the surgery.
+The next part of this series will deal with awaiting my prostate surgery.
 Stay tuned…